brutopolis/buxu/README.md

 ## Description

-bruter is a metaprogramable lightweight virtual machine written;
+bruter is a metaprogramable lightweight virtual machine;

-bruter does include its own language "brl"(bruter language) but it is intended to be easy to implement other languages and on-the-fly compilers on it, even multiple languages at once;
+bruter does include its own language "brl"(bruter language) but it is intended to be as easy as possive to implement other languages and on-the-fly compilers on it, even multiple languages at once, bruter can modify itself realtime using on-the-fly compilers like libtcc(tinycc) and such;

 *`UNDER HEAVY DEVELOPMENT`*